Ranchero-Software/NetNewsWire/Technotes/SubmoduleCheatSheet.md

 # Git Submodules

 Evergreen uses [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to include shared frameworks.
-At this writing (June 2018) they are DB5, RSCore, RSWeb, RSTree, and RSParser.
+At this writing (June 2018) they are DB5, RSCore, RSDatabase, RSWeb, RSTree, and RSParser.

 To add a submodule: